manish-garodia/manish-garodia/README.md

 | 8    | [Linux -:- feed the penguin](https://manish-garodia.github.io/mg-playground/topic-title/linux-feed-penguin/) | Get hands dirty with Linux commands, tips, and tricks. |
 | 9    | working on it ... | suggest me some |

+> Check out the section below on videos and channels available on [oTube](https://otube.oracle.com/).

 ## oTube : : My *channels* and *videos* : :

-Videos from meetings, presentations, demos, and more available in [oTube](https://otube.oracle.com/).
+Captured from meetings, presentations, demos, and more available in oTube.

 **Channels**